Internal Revenue Service

-On December 4, 2024, President-elect Donald Trump announced his intention to nominate Billy Long to serve as Commissioner of the Internal Revenue Service.
-As of September 2025, seven officials have served as acting commissioner since the beginning of the second presidency of Donald Trump, which is historically without precedent.

 History

 American Civil War (1861–1865)

 George S. Boutwell was the first Commissioner of Internal Revenue under President Abraham Lincoln.

 In July 1862, during the American Civil War, President Abraham Lincoln and Congress passed the Revenue Act of 1862, creating the office of commissioner of internal revenue and enacting a temporary income tax to pay war expenses.

 The Revenue Act of 1862 was passed as an emergency and temporary war-time tax.
 It copied a relatively new British system of income taxation, instead of trade and property taxation.
 The first income tax was passed in 1862: